quicwg/base-drafts/draft-ietf-quic-qpack.md

 the header block larger, this can result in the encoder becoming blocked on congestion or flow control limits.

-An encoder MUST limit the number of streams which could become blocked to the value of SETTINGS_QPACK_BLOCKED_STREAMS at all times.
-Note that the decoder might not actually become blocked on every stream which risks becoming blocked.
-If the decoder encounters more blocked streams than it promised to support, it MUST treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 ### Largest Known Received

 For the encoder to identify which dynamic table entries can be safely used without a stream becoming blocked, the encoder tracks the absolute index of the decoder's Largest Known Received entry.

-When blocking references are permitted, the encoder uses acknowledgement of header blocks to identify the Largest Known Received index, as described in
+When blocking references are permitted, the encoder uses header block acknowledgement to identify the Largest Known Received index, as described in
 {{header-acknowledgement}}.

 To acknowledge dynamic table entries which are not referenced by header blocks,